slee1717/Project-Honeypot/README.md

 dionaea, wordpot, cowrie, and conpot

 Any issues you encountered
-I was not able to upload a payload onto my wordpot VM using metasploit due
+1. I was not able to upload a payload onto my wordpot VM using metasploit due
 "exploit failed: The following options failed to validate: USERNAME, PASSWORD"
+2. Exporting the session.json failed and gave an empty file.
+I had to export it as another name.

 A summary of the data collected: number of attacks, number of malware samples, etc.